 Spa Francorchamps 102 dB at the track

-If the car you are driving is exceeding the noise level, you will be removed from the circuit by showing a black flag (sometimes in combination with your race number on a pit board) at the pit straight.
+If the car you are driving is exceeding the noise level, you will be removed from the circuit.

 Starting numbers and so on

 Each participating car must be equipped with starting numbers.
-The numbers can be picket up, the morning from 7:00 until about 8:45, at the registration desk in the pit box of the organization.
-While collection your starting numbers, you should also hand to us your waiver form, don’t forget to sign the form.
-You will also receive a bracelet.
+You can use your own numbers of you can be pick up number at the registration desk of the organization.
+If you didn’t send your waiver form at front you can fill out one at that moment as well.
+You will receive a bracelet.
 You have to show this bracelet at the end of the pit lane.
-If multiple drivers drive one car, each driver has to hand in his own waiver form and ware a bracelet.
+If multiple drivers drive one car, we have to get a waiver from each driver.
 Without a bracelet you are not allowed to drive on the track.
-The start numbers must be pasted on the car before you go to the technical control.
-Please remove old starting numbers from your car.
+The start numbers must be pasted on the car before you go on to the track.

 - Have respect for each other and for each other’s material, it’s not a race.